-The patient-centric approach to digital healthcare is here to stay, and it is rapidly changing how organisations think about digital health and medical technology design and development.
+The patient-centric approach to digital health care is here to stay, and it is rapidly changing how organisations think about digital health and medical technology design and development.
 Its advent marks a steep change and a tectonic shift in the way digital health systems are built.
-How not to get left behind?
+How to not get left behind?

 Patient centric design can radically improve access to care, empower patients through self-management digital tools, and support long-term behaviour change.
 This can be achieved by prioritizing the understanding of patient needs, preferences, and values; incorporating patient input into the design and delivery processes; and leveraging contextual factors such as social determinants of health when designing your next MedTech solution.

 In this article, we will explore how patient-centric UX design strategies can help drive better outcomes for patients, caregivers, and healthcare professionals, while ensuring patient adoption and engagement through digital transformation.
 In the world of hyper-engaging mobile apps crowding patients' phones and smartwatches, it's crucial to stay relevant to your patients' needs and values.

 Before anything else, understand the patient's needs, preferences, and values

 When designing and developing patient-centred digital health solutions, it is essential to first understand patients' needs, preferences, ambitions, and values.
 This provides digital health and well-being solutions that make it easier for people to access information and care, help them better-manage their own health, and work on long-term behaviour changes.